 * Pure Water (filter out chlorine)

 * Brown rice (This is technically a grain and should theoretically be avoided as it contains a lot of calories compared to nutrients, but it is the only starchy staple food that digests very well and does not result in any gas.
-It can be included in the diet if you are losing too much weight, or needing additional energy as an athlete and really craving carbs)
+It can be included in the diet if you are losing too much weight, or are needing additional inexpensive energy as an athlete and are really craving carbs)

 How to succeed at changing your diet